 Hiking and Biking

 Biking is also excellent in New England, both mountain biking and trail riding, including numerous rides in the Boston area.
 Acadia National Park has 50 miles of beautiful, fine gravel carriage roads (and here), which wind among the lakes and mountains, with fabulous views and some exciting ups and downs.
 They were built at great expense by John D. Rockefeller, Jr. between 1913 and 1940, and are now used for biking and horseback riding (no motor vehicles allowed).
-The trails are listed in the Top 10 Biking Trails in the US.
+The trails are listed among the Most Epic Rides in US National Parks.
 On Cape Cod, the 22-mile Cape Cod Rail Trail is newly refurbished.
 It extends from Dennis to Wellfleet along ponds, salt marsh and cranberry bogs.
 In Rhode Island, the 14.5-mile, paved East Bay Bike Path hugs the coast from Providence to Bristol, passing a wildlife refuge, salt- and freshwater marshes and an open panorama of Narragansett Bay.
 For mountain bikers, Sunday River Ski Resort in Maine offers weekend lift service to 25 trails covering over 20 miles of terrain.

 There are numerous opportunities for zip lining in New England.
 For adrenaline junkies, some lines are more than a half mile long and 200 ft in the air.
 Others involve tours combining multiple zip lines, sky bridges, rappels and other challenges.